 The stomach-gurgling babaji on TV has sure taught us that yoga ensures the holistic health and that we can easily do on our own at home.
 True that is!
 But as we sternly resolve to rigidly follow the babaji-with-political-aspirations, and step on the mat, we are clueless about how to start.

 No, we don’t directly start with doing a head-stand like our expert yoga guru.
 But we warm-up!
 The best way to prepare our body for further toil is to perform a Surya Namaskar the Yoga Sun Salutation Pose.
 It is a continuous series of 8 related Yoga postures, some done twice, in what totals 13 poses.

 Sun salutation helps you stretch, compress, arch, and reinforce major muscles of your body.
-If done correct, these exercises help your body develop flexibility, strength, balance, concentration and focus.
+If done correctly, these exercises help your body develop flexibility, strength, balance, concentration, and focus.